This is the multi-page printable view of this section. Click here to print.

 Caution

-• If the maximum number of snapshots or the snapshot space threshold (around 90%) is exceeded, older snapshots will be deleted.
+• If the maximum number of snapshots or the snapshot space threshold (around 90%) is exceeded, older snapshots are deleted first.

-• If the usage rate within snapshot capacity is high (around 90%), replication may be stopped.
+• If the usage rate within the snapshot capacity is high (around 90%), replication may be stopped.

 • If there is a volume in the Volume Group with snapshot capacity not set, you cannot create a snapshot.
 Set the snapshot capacity for all volumes first.

-• Snapshots can be created up to a maximum of 1,023 (the automatic creation count via schedule is up to 128), and if the maximum creation count is exceeded, no more snapshots can be created.
+• Snapshots can be created up to a maximum of 1,023 (with up to 128 automatically generated via schedule), and if the maximum number is exceeded, no further snapshots can be created.

 Reference

-• If you want to automatically create snapshots via a schedule, set the snapshot schedule on the Block Storage(BM) Details page.
+• If you want to automatically create snapshots using a schedule, set the snapshot schedule on the Block Storage(BM) Details page.

-• For detailed information about snapshot schedules, see Edit Snapshot Schedule.
+• For detailed information about the snapshot schedule, refer to Modify Snapshot Schedule.

 Recover Snapshot